usnistgov/cdf-test-method/README.md

 Per the [GitHub ROB][gh-rob] and [NIST Suborder 1801.02][nist-s-1801-02], your README should contain:

-1. Software or Data description
+1. Software or Data descriptiona
    - Statements of purpose and maturity
    - Description of the repository contents
    - Technical installation instructions, including operating